jcooms/Creality-Helper-Script-K1-CFS/README.md

 - Klipper Gcode Shell Command
 - KAMP (Modification has been made to `START_PRINT` gcode as found in the new CFS kit firmware.)
   (Purge routine split from `START_PRINT` macro to prevent the printer trying to purge prior to loading filament.
 Purge can be called by adding `ADAPT_PURGE_MOD` to the end of Slicer start gcode.)
 - Save Z Offset Macros

 ---

 ## Known Issues / Workarounds for K1 Series CFS Firmware
+- There are issues with homeing when reprinting due to CrealityPrint, I have added "Disable Prepare" so homeing, adaptive bed mesh etc, will run each time regarless if this is set in CrealityPrint.
+This can be enabled through Fluidd.

 ### Git is Broken
 Git seems to be broken on the K1 series CFS upgrade kit firmware and as a result you will need to install it manually as follows...